waveform80/pibootctl/docs/install.rst

 .. code-block:: console

-    $ sudo apt purge pictl
+    $ sudo apt purge pibootctl

 Configuration
 =============

-pictl looks for its configuration in three locations:
+pibootctl looks for its configuration in three locations:

-#. :file:`/lib/pictl/pictl.conf`
+#. :file:`/lib/pibootctl/pibootctl.conf`

-#. :file:`/etc/pictl.conf`
+#. :file:`/etc/pibootctl.conf`

-#. :file:`~/.config/pictl.conf`
+#. :file:`~/.config/pibootctl.conf`

-The last location is only intended for use by people developing pictl; for the vast majority of users the configuration should be provided by their distribution in one of the first two locations.
+The last location is only intended for use by people developing pibootctl; for the vast majority of users the configuration should be provided by their distribution in one of the first two locations.

 The configuration file is a straight-forward INI-style containing a single